ropolexi/DeSoLibraryESP32/examples/notification_led_latest_post/Readme.md

 ## Introduction
 This is to demonstrate the use of deso library.
 This device will check latest post of a user and give out a buzzer sound when someone gives diamonds.

-Also another indicator will light when there is a balance change.
-Also it will indicate how many likes and diamonds are there upto 5 from the leds.
+An indicator will light when there is a balance change.

+An indicate will show how many likes and diamonds are there upto 5 from the leds.

 ## Pre requisite libraries
 - https://github.com/bblanchon/ArduinoJson